Associate Professor Elisabeth Lambert

 Recent major achievements of her group include:

-- Refinement and application of techniques for studying single-unit muscle sympathetic nerve activity in the context of hypertension and obesity as well as anxiety/affective disorders.
+- Refinement and application of techniques for identifying brain areas involved in muscle sympathetic nerve activity in the context of hypertension and obesity (NHMRC Idea grant 2022-2024).
+Techniques include direct nerve recording using microneurography, magnetoencephalography (MEG) and magnetic resonance imaging (MRI).

 - Demonstration that young normotensive individuals with excess adiposity have subclinical organ damage (cardiac, renal and endothelial) and that the degree of organ dysfunction is directly related to the degree of sympathetic activation.